jfiacco/neural-lisp/README.md

 A pure Common Lisp neural network library showcasing **Lisp's unique strengths**: macros, condition system, homoiconicity, CLOS, and functional programming.

-**This is not "PyTorch in Lisp"** - it's a demonstration of what neural networks look like when you leverage Lisp's features that Python cannot match.

 ## 🎯 Advanced Architectures

 Now includes **state-of-the-art deep learning architectures**: